Wolf49803/ExporterScraper/README.md

 ## Instructions:

 Download the .jar file on GitHub.
-If you're on a Mac and have Java installed, you can then run it through opening terminal and then typing the following commands:
+You can then run it through opening Terminal or Command Prompt and then typing the following commands:

 1. `cd Downloads`